 However, since Congress is the branch of government with authority to appropriate money, the House and Senate then pass their own budget outlines and spend most of the next several months in subcommittees marking up appropriations bills, voting on those bills, and finally reconciling differences before sending them to the President to sign each bill into law.

 The above description is a simplified version of what happens during several months of work by the House and Senate Appropriations committees and subcommittees, and is not reflective of what has happened in recent years.

-While Congress continues to figure out FY 2018, the process will soon start all over again for fiscal year 2019.
 So, why do we care about all of this?
-Because last year President Trump's first Presidential Budget called for wiping out billions of dollars from our federal natural resource agencies, including the National Oceanic and Atmospheric Administration (NOAA), U.S. Environmental Protection Agency, and U.S. Department of Interior to name a few.
+Because over the last two years, President Trump's Presidential Budgets called for wiping out billions of dollars from our federal natural resource agencies, including the National Oceanic and Atmospheric Administration (NOAA), U.S. Environmental Protection Agency, and U.S. Department of Interior to name a few.

 NOAA is the primary agency charged with ocean management and protection, but more than 20 agencies, departments, and offices have some sort of responsibility to ocean, coastal, or Great Lakes resource management.

 For both 2018 and 2019, the President's budgets specifically requested cutting one billion dollars out of NOAA's five billion dollar budget.

 In the process of setting funding levels for government agencies, members of Congress sometimes also attach substantive policy changes known as "policy riders" to these bills that may be much harder to pass on their own.
 These policy riders can be used to defund programs and initiatives a member, or set of members, do not want to fund.

 This happens for many programs across many agencies, including those that fund management and protection of our ocean, coastal, and Great Lakes.